-Myanmar (officially known as the Republic of the Union of Myanmar) is located in Southeast Asia and may be more recognizable by it’s former name, Burma.
+Myanmar is located in Southeast Asia and may be more recognizable by its former name, Burma.
 While the name was officially changed from Burma to Myanmar in 1991, the names are often used interchangeably.
 The locals are also known as Burmese and the official language is Burmese.
 The country is just over 260,000 square miles in size and an estimated 50 million people call it home.

 Myanmar opened up it’s arms and gave us a big bear hug when we visited in 2014 (and again in 2018) and needless to say it’s remained at the top of our list of favorite countries we’ve ever visited since.
 The country has struggled over the years with religious conflict but has managed to shield tourists from any possible danger and has remained safe and welcoming for foreigners.